-Education on benefits of fluoridation is a part of most, if not all, dental school curriculums.
+Education on the benefits of fluoridation is a part of most, if not all, dental school curriculums.
 The American Dental Association (ADA) has endorsed water fluoridation and fluoride-containing product usage

 as safe and effective measures for preventing tooth decay.
 Efforts by the ADA, coupled with the efforts of dentists and other health organizations, have led to a continual increase in the number of communities that opt for fluoridating their water supplies.